Getting StartedRubyUsing Sidekiq

 Understanding how Flightcontrol Deploys Workers

 Flightcontrol supports several different Service Types.
-The one we are interested in is the fargate-worker service type.
+The one we are interested in is the worker service type.
 A worker service type is useful for running a process that executes background jobs.
 Typically, this is deployed next to a web service that enqueues jobs for the worker to process.

 You will want to deploy your web service and your worker service in the same Flightcontrol environment.
 This way, they share a Redis instance.
 The web service can use the Redis instance for caching, and the worker can use the Redis instance for its job queue.